MChesney/datasciencecoursera/README.md

 # datasciencecoursera
-Wor for Data Science specialization in Coursera
+Work for Data Science specialization in Coursera